-Google Customer Reviews doesn’t allow the promotion of items that are subject to a recall by the manufacturer or any governmental agency, such as the US Consumer Product Safety Commission (CPSC).
+Google Customer Reviews doesn't allow the promotion of products that are subject to a recall by the manufacturer or any governmental agency, such as the US Consumer Product Safety Commission (CPSC).

 Google Customer Reviews allows the promotion or sale of consumer commodities containing hazardous materials.
-A consumer commodity is defined as a packaged item intended for retail sale and for personal care or household use.
-Merchants are responsible for complying with all applicable laws and where appropriate must include a clear description of the hazardous nature of the product.
+A consumer commodity is defined as a packaged product intended for retail sale and for personal care or household use.
+Retailers are responsible for complying with all applicable laws and, where appropriate, must include a clear description of the hazardous nature of the product.

-Google doesn’t allow the promotion or sale of hazardous or dangerous materials.
-A hazardous material is defined as any item or substance capable of posing an unreasonable risk to health, safety, or property during transportation.
+Google doesn't allow the promotion or sale of hazardous or dangerous materials.
+A hazardous material is defined as any product or substance capable of posing an unreasonable risk to health, safety or property during transportation.
 Unacceptable products include:

-- Explosive, flammable or combustible products such as black powder, gasoline, aerosol cans (compressed gases) and pressurised cryogenic liquids
+- Explosive, flammable or combustible products such as black powder, petrol, aerosol cans (compressed gases) and pressurised cryogenic liquids

 Google Customer Reviews doesn't allow spam techniques that negatively impact the user experience.
 These techniques may include the following: